What to do in the garden in August

 Black spot on Roses

-As the summer goes on the Roses become more prone to black spot.
+As the summer goes on, Roses become more prone to black spot.
 Black spot will make the leaves turn yellow and spots appear, some leaves will fall to the ground.
-It is best to pick up the diseased leaves and destroy (not in compost bin) and spray.
+This is the ideal time to clear up the diseased leaves and destroy (not in the compost bin) and spray.

-I do not like to use sprays in the garden, without doubt regular spraying of the roses with a good spray such as 'Roseclear' really does work and the Roses are healthier as a result.
+I do avoid using sprays in the garden, but regular spraying of the roses with a good spray such as 'Roseclear' really does work and the Roses are healthier.
 The current product Roseclear controls the key diseases on roses such as rose blackspot, powdery mildew and rust.
 It also protects plants from further infestations of aphids and diseases.
-With the earlier versions of this product it was necessary to every week or two it is now recommended spraying interval is 3 - 4 weeks between applications.
+With the earlier versions of this product, it was necessary to every week or two.
+It is now recommended spraying interval is 3 - 4 weeks between applications.
 I don't have shares in the manufacture of Roseclear, although it sounds as if I do, but it does the job.

 Lavender 'Hidcote' on a path

-Late August is the time, after flowering, to trim spent flowers from Lavender and clip the plant into neat shape.
-This will help to keep the plant in a good shape for the next year.
-The Lavender, as in the image left, has been trimmed each year into a nice round shape and planting by a path is ideal as Lavender release scent on contact, brushing past will produce the lovely Lavender perfume.
+Planting by a path is ideal, as Lavender will release scent on contact.Brushing past will produce the lovely Lavender perfume.
 This variety 'Hidcote' is one of the hardiest of the various Lavender varieties, which can be helpful, as Lavender detest cold wet winters.
 If you like the faded stems on Lavender, you can delay trimming it back until early spring.

 Do not trim Lavender stoechas (French lavender) which flowers continuously, just dead head throughout the summer ideas with Lavender